JRThurman01/Grid-Search-Generator-over-Dirichlet-allocation-/README.md

 #### Notes for use:
 High dimensional combinatronics can quickly lead to extremely large sets of combinations.
 No safeguards have been in put in place within this code to stop possible memory overflow or an unlimited runtime.

+**Exploration vs Exploitation**
+I would advocate to treat this tool initially as a tool for Exploration and Exploit the best results from this Exploration to  to limit the combination sizes.

 Some tips are included below:
 * Try to get a feeling for how long your problem will take to run by 'building up' the dimensions/ granulatity of your grid.